teampilot-hq/backend/README.md

 - Database (e.g., MySQL, PostgreSQL) installed and running

 ## Contributing
-We welcome contributions to Teamwize!
+We welcome contributions to TeamPilot!
 To contribute:

 - Fork the repository
 - Create your feature branch (git checkout -b feature/YourFeature)